The Ancient Spanish Monastery in North Miami Beach

-Everything about the monastery says “medieval.”
+Everything about the Ancient Spanish Monastery says “medieval.”
 Lanterns on the garden paths.
 Statues and fountains.
 Stained glass.
 Carved ceilings, columns and arches.
 Sacramental stone tables.
 A bell tower.
 Colorful coats of arms adorning the cloisters.
 Heavy wood strongboxes.
 The air of spirituality seeps from every crack in the stone and from every little alcove.

 So, how did this piece of medieval Spain get to Miami?